 Under Taggart’s guidance from 2003-06, quarterback Justin Haddix set school records with 8,890 yards of total offense, a 57.1 completion percentage, 50 touchdowns and a 137.28 pass efficiency rating.
 Haddix also ranked second in program history with 541 completions and 7,929 passing yards.

 Taggart was recruited to Western Kentucky following a prep career at Bradenton’s Manatee High School.
-There, he was a first-team all-state and all-conference selection as a senior after directing the Hurricanes to the 5A state championship game.
+There, he led the Hurricanes to a 5A state title as a junior and was a first-team all-state and all-conference selection as a senior after directing Manatee to the state championship game for the second straight year.
 He earned his bachelor’s degree in social sciences from Western Kentucky in 1998.

 Taggart and his wife, Taneshia, have two sons, Willie Jr. and Jackson, and one daughter, Morgan.